XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter6.md

 If TCP finds some packets are missing, it won’t sign.
 Otherwise, your song would’t sound as good, or portions of  the song could be missing.
 For each missing or incomplete packet, spottily will resend them.
-Once TCP verifies the delivery of many packets for that one song request, your song will start to play.
+Once TCP verifies the delivery of many packets for that one song request, you are done.

 What’s great about the TCP and router systems is they’re scalable.
 They can work with eight devices or 8 billion devices.
 In fact, because of these principles of fault tolerance and redundancy, the more router we add, the more reliable the Internet